aws/sagemaker-python-sdk/doc/api/training/smd_model_parallel_release_notes/smd_model_parallel_change_log.md

 - `torch.nn.Sequential`: Fix a bug with `torch.nn.Sequential` which causes a failure with the error message : `shouldnt go less than 0, there is a bug` when the inputs to the first module don't require grads.

-- `smp.DistributedModel` - Fix a bug with `DistributedModel` execution when a module has multiple parents.
+- `smp.DistributedModel`: Fix a bug with `DistributedModel` execution when a module has multiple parents.
 The bug surfaces with the error message: `actual_parent should be different than module_execution_stack parent only for torch.nn.ModuleList`

-- `apex.optimizers.FusedNovoGrad` - Fix a bug with `apex.optimizers.FusedNovoGrad` which surfaces with the error message: `KeyError: 'exp_avg_sq'`
+- `apex.optimizers.FusedNovoGrad`: Fix a bug with `apex.optimizers.FusedNovoGrad` which surfaces with the error message: `KeyError: 'exp_avg_sq'`

 ## Improvements